hugbed/strabus-ros/motor/rail_controller/README.md

 The messages are encoded in JSON.
 Each message represents a command to run on the rail controller.

 #### Move command
+Move the rail in the given direction until a stop command is issued or the rail arrives to a limit.

 ```
 {
     "command" : "move",
     "parameters" : {
-        "speed" : 800.0
+        "direction" : "OPEN"
     }
 }
 ```

-##### speed (float)
+##### direction (string)
-Used to indicate at which speed the rail will move, in micrometers/s.
-If this value should exceed the configured MIN_SPEED (default 0 step/s) and MAX_SPEED
-(default 991.8 step/s) of the stepper motor, the stepper's speed is clamped to one of these values.

-Note that the sign of the speed value determines the direction of the movement:
+Used to indicate the direction of the movement:
- * speed > 0: the rail will open; the optical arms will move away from each other.
+ * OPEN: the rail will open.
- * speed < 0: the rail will close; the optical arms will move towards each other.
+ * CLOSE: the rail will close.

-A speed of 0 will result in the command being ignored.
+A different direction name will result in the command being ignored.

 #### Move By command
+Move the rail by the given amount of distance, in micrometers.

 ```
 {
     "command" : "moveBy",